HMV: Qatar (2015–2022)

 In July 2015, it was announced that HMV had struck a deal with the Qatar-based company, Al Mana Lifestyle, for fifteen shops across Qatar, Bahrain, Kuwait, Oman and the United Arab Emirates.
 There were also plans for Egypt, Algeria, Tunisia and Morocco.
 However, none of these plans came to fruition, and only one HMV shop in Qatar's Al Mirqab mall was opened, which later closed in 2022.
 The Al Mana Lifestyle Trading company retain the rights to the HMV brand across Qatar and Oman, whereas the rights to HMV in other Middle East regions, such as the United Arab Emirates, is owned by Palm Green Capital Limited.

 United States (1990s–2004)

 In the 1990s, the chain expanded into the United States, opening several shops along the East Coast, including a prominent flagship location in Manhattan.
 Similar to Canada, EMI in the U.S. did not have rights to use "His Master's Voice" or the Nipper dog mascot; as these trademarks were owned by RCA.
 Though, HMV in the U.S. was not prevented from using just the "HMV" initials by themselves.

 HMV in the U.S. faced significant competition from rivals such as Tower Records, FYE and Virgin Megastores.
 The final shop in the United States, having lost £500,000 in 2003 and £1 million in 2004, closed on 3 November 2004.

 From November 2004, HMV Canada maintained the defunct HMV trademark in the United States until it expired in November 2015.

-In April 2021, "HMV" was registered in the United States by Victor Musical Industries Inc. for sound equipment retailing.